duartegjmiguel/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 {{% notice note %}}

 In production it is important to give your API a useful name and display name.
 Use these names to describe your API in simple terms to both developers and users.
 Developers will use the name to connect to your API, and end users will see the display name on consent screens, etc.

 {{% /notice %}}

 ### Defining the client {#define-client}
 The next step is to configure a client application that you will use to access the API.
+You'll create the client application project later in this quickstart.
+First, you'll add configuration for it to your IdentityServer project.

 In this quickstart, the client will not have an interactive user and will authenticate with IdentityServer using a client secret.